Ordinary People (2009 film): Release

-The film was released on 26 August 2009 in France.
+The film was theatrically released in France on 26 August 2009.

-Film Festivals
+Film festivals

-The film was featured in the 2009 Sarajevo Film Festival where it won the Heart of Sarajevo Award for Best Film.
+The film had its world premiere in the Critics' Week section at the 2009 Cannes Film Festival on 15 May 2009.
+It was also featured in the 2009 Sarajevo Film Festival where it won the Heart of Sarajevo Award for Best Film.
 Relja Popović won the Best Actor award.
 The film also won the Cineuropa Prize for Best European film in the Miami International Film Festival in 2010.
 The film received a special mention in the 2010 Trieste Film Festival.
-The film was shown in the 2009 International Critics' Week in Cannes, France.

 Themes

 The film deals with the banality of violence.
 The soldiers are ordered to kill the prisoners, but they are never given a reason.
 They become used to the killings, losing their morality and conscience.
 The juxtaposition of the idyllic countryside setting and the senseless murders give the movie a sense of absurdity.
 The jury from the 2009 Sarajevo Film Festival emphasized "the universal pattern of abuse of male youth through the military structure".